 Kick the ball

 It is crucial to keep your airplane coordinated - no matter what.
-A flat- or deep spin or a spiral dive in the so called "Danger zone", the zone just above the ground you're flying in, where no stall or any other unusual situation can be recovered from.
+A flat- or deep spin or a spiral dive in the so called "Danger zone", the zone just above the ground you're flying in, where no stall or any other unusual situation can be recovered from is deadly.
 Some say, they won't fly that low to get even close that zone.
-Well, we all have to fly there, for example during landing or take-off.
+Well, we all have to fly there, for example during take-off or landing.

 On take-off, basically everything wants to tear your airplane to the left.
 The torque of the engine, the propeller wash around the fuselage, aswell as the "P-factor" while climbing, or even the gyroscopic precession force in case you're flying a taildragger aircraft.
 That one sentence you hear CFIs say all the time; "More right rudder" has a good reason.
 It is not only to keep your airplane on track during the take-off roll or after departure, it is also necessary to keep the airplane coordinated.

 The same counts for the famous base-to-final turn.
-There were hundreds of pilots dying in GA aircraft in that seemingly easy turn, due to not keeping their aircraft coordinated while flying so close to stall speed at high angles of attack in a turn.
+There were hundreds of pilots dying in GA aircraft in that seemingly easy turn, due to not keeping their aircraft coordinated while flying so close to stall speed at high angles of attack.

 Try to keep that ball centered in any attitude you're flying in.
 During take-off, mid-air manouvering or landing, it is substantial to always fly coordinated to avoid one of the major killers in GA aircraft accidents.